MowGreen Guide – 21 Ways to Clean & Serene

 20. Pruning – We do pruning required with some manual loppers and saws and also solar/green power charged battery chain saws.
 Easy on the ears and lungs!

-21. Organic Tick Control – Ticks can be controlled on your
+21. Organic Tick, Mosquito and Grub Control – Ticks can be controlled on your

-Other – We aspire to provide safe healthy methods for other lawn and land care, like grub control with natural methods and other projects like installing or removing plants, stone walls, etc. If you need something say something : ).
+Other – We aspire to eductate and offer safe healthy methods for other lawn and land care, like grub control with natural methods and other projects like installing or removing plants, stone walls, etc. If you need something say something : ).
 We can recommend specialists for jobs beyond our scope (like gutters or tall tree work).

 We have organic trained and experienced staff.
 Our methods, equipment, treatments and results improve every year, which has helped us sustain double and triple digit growth rates since 2007.